sc68cal/openstack-networking-guide/scenario-legacy-ovs/scenario-legacy-ovs.md

 1. DHCP agent managing the `qdhcp` namespaces.

-  1. The `dhcp` namespaces provide DHCP services for instances using tenant networks.
+  1. The `qdhcp` namespaces provide DHCP services for instances using tenant networks.

 1. L3 agent managing the `qrouter` namespaces.